-Expedition Everest, Dinosaur, Avatar: Flight of Passage, Khali River Rapids, Kilimanjaro Safaris.
-Disney’s Animal Kingdom seems to offer the greatest proportion of E-Ticket-worthy attractions out of every other Disney World Theme Park, and each ride is able to carry on the level of immersion found in their respective lands.
-(The Park also hosts one of the most beloved stage shows at Disney World: Festival of the Lion King.)
+Expedition Everest, DINOSAUR, Avatar: Flight of Passage, Kali River Rapids, and Kilimanjaro Safaris.
+Disney’s Animal Kingdom seems to offer the greatest proportion of E-Ticket-worthy attractions out of every other Disney World theme park, and each ride is able to carry on the level of immersion found in their respective lands.
+The park also hosts one of the most beloved stage shows at Disney World: Festival of the Lion King.

 The Yeti animatronic was designed to appear as realistic as theoretically possible.
-There is as little symmetry in Pandora’s landscape as there would be in a valley on Earth, and not a detail is missed to give Guests the sense that they are on another world.
-The collection of Hindu art, sculptures and music transport Guests to the middle of India.
+There is as little symmetry in Pandora’s landscape as there would be in a valley on Earth, and not a detail is missed to give guests the sense that they are on another world.

 There is something arguably extra magical about how Disney’s Animal Kingdom can imitate real-life adventures.
-Where else can one go search for the Yeti through the Himilayas, navigate the rapids of the ferocious Khali river, travel back in time to the time of the dinosaurs, and fly on the back of an alien banshee through the wilderness of a moon over four lightyears away all in one day?
+Where else can one go search for the Yeti through the Himilayas, navigate the rapids of the ferocious Kali River, travel back in time to the age of the dinosaurs, and fly on the back of an alien banshee through the wilderness of a moon over four lightyears away all in one day?

 But Kilimanjaro Safaris is on an entirely different level, and I want to talk about that next.

 Nowhere else in America–outside of Africa, really–can one experience an African Safari like Disney’s Kilimanjaro Safaris.
 It is state-of-the-art in its ability to simulate the animals’ natural habitat.
 These are living animals that roam free across their domain which makes every single experience on Kilimanjaro Safaris unique.